Taking time away from studies

 4. Send a request for an authorized leave to your faculty.
 Tell them you are requesting a leave letter and for which term(s).

-5. If they agree, the faculty will email you a letter which you can find on the Message Centre of the Student Service Centre (SSC).
+5. If they agree, the faculty will email you a letter.
 The leave will not appear on your transcript.
 Include the authorized leave letter with future IRCC applications as needed.

 Your authorized leave letter will say when your leave began.
 You can remain in Canada for 150 days after that date.